These FAQs are based on:

 What if staff are sick on strike days?

 You can’t demand proof that a staff member is genuinely sick, such as a fit note.

-Make sure that you tell your staff in advance, so that they know this will be expected if they’re absent on a strike day, and make sure that you regularly hold return to work meetings after absence.
+Make sure you tell your staff in advance, so they know this will be expected if they’re absent on a strike day, and make sure you regularly hold return to work meetings after absence.